A perturbative expansion scheme for supermembrane and matrix theory: Introduction and summary

 The main unsolved problem of (super-)membrane theory is its quantization.
 Unlike for string theory there exists no gauge which linearizes the equations of motion such that the determination of quantum correlators can be effectively reduced to free field theory computations.
 Likewise, in view of the non-linearities a covariant path-integral approach {\em \`a la\/} Polyakov appears hopeless for either the bosonic or the supersymmetric membrane.
 A more realistically feasible approach is based on (target-space) light-cone gauge quantization.
 Nevertheless, even with this preferred gauge choice the solution to the problem of quantization has so far remained elusive not only because one has to deal with a fully interacting theory on the world volume, but also because it is not obvious how to set up a perturbative expansion for the quantized supermembrane.
 These difficulties are mirrored by corresponding difficulties of the supersymmetric SU$(N)$ matrix model for $N < \infty$, as a consequence of which key issues remain unresolved to this day.
 Apart from questions regarding the existence and properties of the $N\ra\infty$ limit for the quantized theory, there are two main issues.
 One concerns the target-space Lorentz invariance of the quantized supermembrane (or the matrix model in the $N\ra\infty$ limit).
 For the classical theory and for finite~$N$, Lorentz invariance is in fact violated, but can be recovered in the $N\ra\infty$ limit \cite{dWMN,EMM}.
 However, there has been almost no progress on the quantized theory, which would first of all require a proper definition of the quantized Lorentz generators and ensuring their quantum consistency, before actually checking the Lorentz algebra.
 Amongst other things this involves the correct definition of the light-cone target-space coordinate~$X^-$ (which matrix theory by itself `does not know about') as a quantum operator.
 Consequently, it also remains an open question whether $D_{\rm crit}=11$ is indeed the critical dimension for the supermembrane, eliminating the other classically consistent theories (see however~\cite{MKS} for some early results in this direction), unlike for the superstring where the well-known result $D_{\rm crit} = 10$ can be established in more than one way.

 A second key issue arises in connection with correlators and scattering amplitudes for the putative massless supermembrane excitations corresponding to the graviton, the gravitino and the 3-form field of $D=11$ supergravity.
 In particular, there is no (super-)membrane analog known of the Veneziano and Virasoro--Shapiro amplitudes, as this would almost certainly involve higher order and non-perturbative contributions beyond the reach of conventional string technology.
 Remarkably, there do exist classical candidate expressions for vertex operators associated to these states~\cite{DNP}, but like for the Lorentz generators, it has not been possible so far to turn them into well-defined quantum objects.
+However, even if one could compute $n$-point correlators in supermembrane theory with these vertex operators, there remains the more conceptual question as to their possible physical interpretation, and how such correlators would transcend the one-particle interpretation of first quantized superstring theory and capture non-perturbative information.